Delray Beach, Florida: Post World War II

 For the four years of World War II, citizens of Delray Beach volunteered to watch the beach and ocean 24 hours a day from the faux bell tower atop the seaside Seacrest Hotel.
 Military personnel patrolled the beach on horseback.
 Shipping attacks could be seen from the coast.
-During WWII Delray Beach also saw an influx of service personnel stationed at the nearby Boca Raton Army Airfield.
+During World War II, Delray Beach also saw an influx of service personnel stationed at the nearby Boca Raton Army Airfield.
 Some of the veterans who had trained at the airfield returned to settle in Delray Beach after the war.
 Steady growth of the city continued through the 1950s and 1960s.

 While Delray Beach had a sizeable African-American population from the beginning, it attempted to keep out Jews.
 In 1959, the Anti-Defamation League of B'nai B'rith called it "one of the nation's most completely anti-Semitic communities".
 It quoted an unnamed realtor who "proudly called it the only city on the East Coast [of Florida] fully restricted to Gentiles both in buying and selling".

-By the early 1960s Delray Beach was becoming known for surfing.
+By the early 1960s, Delray Beach was becoming known for surfing.
 Atlantic Avenue was the biggest seller of surfboards in Florida at the time.
 Delray Beach's surfing fame increased somewhat serendipitously after a 1965 shipwreck.
 During Hurricane Betsy, the 441 ft freighter Amaryllis ran aground on Singer Island, creating a windbreak that formed perfectly breaking waves.
 The ship was dismantled three years later, yet local surfers have retained an association with the area.

 In the 1970s, Interstate 95 between Palm Beach Gardens and Miami was fully completed and development began to spread west of the city limits.
 This pattern continued and accelerated through the 1980s, as downtown and many of the older neighborhoods fell into a period of economic decline.